MicrosoftDocs/windows-dev-docs/windows-apps-src/data-access/sqlite-databases.md

 ### The minimum version of your project does not target the Fall Creators Update

 If you're using Visual Studio 2015, click **Help**->**About Microsoft Visual Studio**.
-Then in the list of installed programs, make sure that you have NuGet package manager version of **3.5** or higher.
+Then in the list of installed programs, make sure that you have NuGet package manager version of **3.5** or later.
 If your version number is lower than that, install a later version of NuGet [here](https://www.nuget.org/downloads).
 On that page, you'll find all of the versions of Nuget listed beneath the **Visual Studio 2015** heading.

 Next, add class library to your solution.
 You don't have to use a class library to contain your data access code, but we'll use one our example.
 We'll name the library **DataAccessLibrary** and we'll name the class in the library to **DataAccess**.